gangzhao-hydro/website/_pages/about.md

 ---

 <p style="text-align: justify;">
 My name is Zhao Gang (赵刚).
-I am currently working as an Assistant Professor at the [School of Environment and Society at the Tokyo Institute of Technology](https://www.titech.ac.jp/english/about/organization/schools/organization06).
-I conduct research with Prof. Tsuyoshi Kinouchi.
-You can visit our research group website here: [木内研究室](http://fa.depe.titech.ac.jp/kinouchi/index-j.html).
+I am currently working as an Assistant Professor at the <a href="https://www.titech.ac.jp/english/about/organization/schools/organization06">School of Environment and Society at the Tokyo Institute of Technology</a>.
+I research with Prof. Tsuyoshi Kinouchi.
+You can visit our research group website here: <a href="http://fa.depe.titech.ac.jp/kinouchi/index-j.html">木内研究室</a>.
 </p>

 Research interests: Flood hazard and risk
 ======